irmen/prog8/docs/source/programming.rst

     floating point values.

 reverse(array)
     Reverse the values in the array (in-place).
-Supports all data types including floats.
     Can be used after sort() to sort an array in descending order.

 len(x)